sklintyg/minaintyg/devops/openshift/INSTALL.md

 ##### 3.4.1 Redis Sentinel Configuration

 Redis sentinel requires at least three URL:s passed in order to work correctly.
-These are specified in the `REDIS_SERVICE_HOST` and `REDIS_SERVICE_PORT` parameters respectively:
+These are specified in the `REDIS_HOST` and `REDIS_PORT` parameters respectively:

     REDIS_HOST: "host1;host2;host3"
     REDIS_PORT: "26379;26379;26379"